Early Childhood Education

 - Demonstrate cultural competency and positive relationships with other teachers, children, and families.

-- Apply communication strategies for inclusive teaching practices and classroom management skills.
+- Apply strategies that demonstrate inclusive and culturally responsive communication and classroom management skills.

-- SLO#4: Use current research and observation to inform teaching practices that support students’ success in California Common Core Standards and is in alignment with California Teaching Performance Expectations (TPEs).
+- SLO#4: Use current research and observation to inform teaching practices that support students’ success in California Common Core Standards and are in alignment with California Teaching Performance Expectations (TPEs).

 - Apply knowledge of observation and learning theory through planning, teaching, and interaction with elementary school children.